What Is the Cloaca?

-(rhymes with "tow bay rah" or "go play ma")
+(rhymes with "tow bay rah" "oh pay blah" or "go play ma")

 About the Cloaca

-The cloaca is at the end of a bird's digestive tract, where both feces and urine will accumulate.
+The cloaca is at the end of a bird's digestive tract, where both feces and urine accumulate after a bird eats.
 Depending on the bird, these wastes may be stored in different chambers of the cloaca, generally with solid material stored in the innermost chamber as nutrient absorption continues.
 Liquid and solid waste is mixed together and expelled simultaneously after a bird's digestion is complete.

 Reproduction is more complicated, but both male and female birds have a cloaca.